Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 In case you don't like bath salts or being brewed in tea bags, then you can try essential oils.
 Avoid highly acidic essential oils if your skin is highly sensitive.

-Hot or cold shower - Which is better and why?
+Hot or cold shower—which is better and why?

 A man’s hand in a spray of water in the sunlight against a dark background